-Absenteeism, early departures from work, and late arrivals to work negatively impact coworkers and students.
-Excessive or habitual absenteeism or tardiness will result in disciplinary action up to and including termination.
+Absenteeism, early departures from work, late arrivals to work, or returning from breaks negatively impact coworkers and students.
+Excessive or hab itual absenteeism or tardiness will result in disciplinary action up to and including termination.
 Employees who fail to come to work and do not personally tell the Executive Director for three consecutive scheduled days will be viewed to have abandoned their job and voluntarily resigned.